sinju-pau/Data-Visualization-in-Python-and-R/README.md

 # Predicting-using-Regression-methods

 Enterprise companies comprise a $3.4 trillion market worldwide of which an increasingly larger share is being allocated to artificial intelligence technologies.By definition, “enterprise” technology companies create tools for workplace roles and functions that a large number of businesses use.
-For example, Salesforce is the primary enterprise software used by sales professionals in a company.Plenty of enterprise companies use combinations of automated data science, machine learning, and modern deep learning approaches for tasks like data preparation, predictive analytics, and process automation.
+For example, Salesforce is the primary enterprise software used by sales professionals in a company.

+Plenty of enterprise companies use combinations of automated data science, machine learning, and modern deep learning approaches for tasks like data preparation, predictive analytics, and process automation.
 Many are well-established players with deep domain expertise and product functionality.
 Others are hot new startups applying artificial intelligence to new problems.
 Read more on these at <a href="http://www.topbots.com/essential-landscape-overview-enterprise-artificial-intelligence/">ENTERPRISE A.I.
 COMPANIES</a>

-The task here with the dataset EnterpriseAI is to predict the Total Funding as a function of other concerned variables such as
+The task here with the dataset EnterpriseAI is to predict the Total Funding as a function of other concerned variables Year funded, Twitter Followers, Employees, Location, State etc. Several regression algorithms has been used here to compare the errors and accuracy involved.
+The analysis is being done on R as well as Python platforms.
-To predict Total Funding, in a dataset of information from Enterprise AI companies, using the features involved such as Year funded, Twitter Followers, Employees, Location, State etc.